Cloak and Dagger Canceled or Renewed? What We Know and Our Verdict

 Our Verdict: Cloak and Dagger Should Be Renewed

 It would be a shame if Cloak and Dagger ends up canceled.
 This series deserves at least one more season to tell their stories, because the show just seemed to hit its groove by the end of season two.
 The characters finally resemble their counterparts from the comics, sufficiently freed from their ties to their old lives.
-Leaving their old lives behind them, this duo can truly thrive as the power duo they are meant to be.
+Leaving their old lives behind them, this duo thrives as a cohesive, powerful unit.
 However, one element that may be controversial to comics fans is that they show should keep their relationship platonic for the moment.
 As friends, they were able to be fixtures in each other’s lives that they did not have before.
 Adding the romantic element could tarnish that, as well as give way to the “Moonlighting” curse that sees series with a will-they, won’t-they couple decline in quality if the leads couple up.

-Still, if Cloak and Dagger is to be renewed, they will likely need what fans they have to be very vocal about wanting more stories.
+Still, if Cloak and Dagger wins another season, they will likely need what fans they have to be very vocal about wanting more stories.
 A “save Cloak and Dagger” social media push could help convince Marvel, Freeform, and Hulu that the series has an audience out there that’s loyal and eager for more.
 At the very least, Holt and Joseph deserve to take these characters out for a final spin in order to give fans the fully-realized heroes they’ve become.

 What do you think?
 Share your thoughts in the comments below.
 Or tell us by sharing the article on social media, so your friends can get in on the conversation.